33Domenico/CI2024_project-work/report.md

 From s331345:
 > "The Improved RHCM v2 is a further improvement to RHCM that ensures the set with maximum coverage is not only preserved but also enforces mutation to avoid stagnation...
 The algorithms demonstrate the effectiveness of adaptive techniques for improving performance over time, with Improved RHCM v2 yielding the best results across most instances."

+### My Peer Reviwes

+To LorenzoFormentin:
+> "The solution reported, is an good approach to the set covering problem.
+The use of the hill climber with a simple tweak that goes has changing only one value in the solution, allows to concert on the exploitation, tending however very little towards the exploration this can then lead to the possibility of getting stuck in possible local maxima.
+Overall ,Great job!!!"

+To XhoanaShkajoti:
+> "The reported solution is an excellent approach to the set coverage problem.
+The use of multiple mutation tweaks in combination with simulated Annealing allows a wide movement between the different solutions.
+The approach tends toward both exploitation and exploration making use of multiple fixed mutation tweaks and simulated Annealing.
+Thanks to the latter in particular, it is able to accept with a given temperature-dependent probability (which increases each time a worse solution is not accepted) worse solutions, thus allowing to move out of possible local minima.
+Good job!!!"

 ### Reflections after laboratory

 While I initially selected Improved RHCM v2 as the best algorithm based on the experimental results, further reflection revealed an important insight: the approach of always preserving the set with maximum coverage may not actually be optimal for all instances.
 A set that covers many elements might also have a disproportionately high cost, whereas multiple smaller sets might cover the same elements at a lower total cost.